d3vilh/openvpn-ui/README.md

   </details>

 ### Authentication with Google APIs (OAuth 2.0)
-Starting from vestion `0.9.5.5` OpenVPN-UI support [OAuth 2.0 authentication with Google APIs](https://developers.google.com/identity/protocols/oauth2) (kudos to [opsnin](https://github.com/d3vilh/openvpn-ui/pull/89)).
+Starting from vestion `0.9.5.5` OpenVPN-UI support [OAuth 2.0 authentication with Google APIs](https://developers.google.com/identity/protocols/oauth2).

 Gogle configurations can be passed as Environment Variables.
 Here we can update secrets , cliendID from [google developer console](https://console.developers.google.com/) and allowed domains checked which email domains are allowed.

 Required ENV variables for google login to work.